Original Research Open Access Logo

 Migraine is a prevalent neurological disorder characterized by severe episodic headaches with systemic or neurological symptoms1,2.
 There are two major types of migraines: migraines with aura and migraines without aura.
 Aura is experienced by about a third of migraine patients and consists of a series of transient neurological symptoms that occur in the visual system or other senses before the onset of migraine headache2.
 Although several genetic and environmental factors have been shown to be associated with the presence or development of migraine3, molecular mechanisms of migraine attacks have not been clearly identified.
 One of the major factors lowering the threshold of the first headache symptom is the impairment of mitochondrial oxidative metabolism4.
 In this regard, it has been proposed that nitric oxide and oxidative stress may play a central role in migraine headache by deregulating brain blood flow5.
 In fact, oxidative stress originates from the imbalance between the production of reactive oxygen species (ROS) and antioxidants6.
 ROS are reactive oxidant molecules containing oxygen, which are formed at relatively low levels in all cells during normal metabolism and their physiological levels are necessary to maintain normal cell function7.
 The concentration of all oxidants in biological samples is referred to as total oxidant status (TOS)8.

 The additional amounts of ROS are removed by free radical-scavenging enzymes such as superoxide dismutase, catalase, and glutathione peroxidase 7.
 Also, there are non-enzymatic antioxidants such as ascorbic acid, vitamin E, uric acid, bilirubin, reduced glutathione (GSH), and various thiol groups on protein molecules that can act to neutralize ROS9.
 The reduced sulfhydryl groups of proteins and non-protein compounds are collectively known as total thiols10 and all antioxidants present in the serum are referred to as total antioxidant capacity (TAC)11.
 When the levels of ROS increase beyond the antioxidant capacity of the cell, a condition known as oxidative stress occurs.
 In such situation, free radicals may damage cellular proteins, lipids, and nucleic acids, which can potentially trigger the development of various human diseases including migraine12,13.
-Oxidative damage to proteins can generate protein carbonyls (PC)14 and decrease free sulfhydryl groups of proteins and other thiol-containing compounds (or total thiols).
+Oxidative damage to proteins can generate protein carbonyls (PC)14 and decrease free sulfhydryl groups of proteins and other compounds (or total thiols).
 The oxidation of lipids produces malondialdehyde (MDA), which is measured as one of the indicators of oxidative stress15.
 In some diseases, the main pathophysiologic basis may come from the activation of oxidative stress and inactivation of antioxidant processes16,17.
 Studies have shown that high levels of oxidative stress are associated with an increase in migraine risk.
 Given the fact that both genetics and environmental factors can affect migraine and oxidative stress18, this study was designed to examine the association of non-enzymatic oxidative stress markers with migraine headache in an Iranian population sample.

 Methods